kjgarza/snowyowl/README.md

 - Verify repository has a remote named 'origin'
 - Check GitHub authentication
 - Ensure base branch exists

+**"AI backend implementation failed"**
+- Check logs for detailed error messages
+- Verify the selected backend CLI is installed
+- Try running with `--dry-run` first
+- Check that you have valid API credentials for the backend

 ## 📜 License